thomas10-10/az/README.md

 ```
 A configuration must be in `~/.config/starterTree/config.yml`

+you need press key space or tab to use autocomplete

 There is a sample configuration file in git depot `exampleConfig/config.yml`

 Otherwise you can specify the path of the config file as an argument: